 Sure, we all know that a baby cat is called a kitten, a baby deer is a fawn, and some might even know that a baby goat is called a kid.
 But did you know a shark baby is called a pup?

-Some names are truly weird and cute.
-We think they’ll make you go ‘aww’ — here are our favorites!
+Some names are truly weird and cute, but there’s a reasoning behind them.
+They’ll make you go ‘aww’ and they’ll help you learn — here are some of our favorite baby animal names.

 Bird baby names